joemoore/labs-practices-site/.github/ISSUE_TEMPLATE/content-proposal.md

 ---

-<a name="practice"></a>

 ## Labs Practice or Workshop

 ### Summary

-_For a new practice or workshop: a short summary, a few sentences at most._
+For a new practice or workshop: a short summary, a few sentences at most.

-_For changes to an already-published practice or workshop: provide the link and describe your proposed change._
+For changes to an already-published practice or workshop: provide the link and describe your proposed change.

 ### Maturity of this Practice or Workshop